BLUE HORIZON, BOOK 4

 “Don’t tell me your sister is afraid of us now?”
 Taro asked as she knelt down in the shade of the crumpled engine pod.

 Garnet looked back at her with an amused grin.
-“No, it’s not Gina under there, it’s our ship’s cat.
+“No, Gina up on in the ship.
+This is the ship’s cat I’m trying to coax out of there.
 Your canine mechanic gave her a good-natured woof when she wandered out of the main hatch, and then she darted beneath the ship.”

 Taro chuckled.
 “What is your crewmate’s name?
 Maybe I can talk her out of there.”